wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 1. Train a Machine Learning model using <a name="RunJupyter">iPython notebook</a>
 1. IoT - "Hey Google, ask Azure to shut down all my compute instances".

-1. A complete sample app is Microsoft' Tradewinds Partners consumer ecommerce store.
+1. A complete sample app is Microsoft' Northwinds Traders consumer ecommerce store.
+<a target="_blank" href="https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/northwind-install">install</a>

 <a name="ShutDownRGs"></a>